OPENi-ict/openi-js-lib/README.md

     redirectToOPENiPermissions(host, home)

-    host: the host which serves the Permission Visualization page (this will probably be the same host that serves the Openi js SDK ).
+    host: the host which serves the Permission Visualization page.
-    home: the page to be redirected when leaving the Permissions Visualization page
+    home: the page to be redirected when leaving the Permissions Visualization page.

+	Instructions:

+	1) configure an http server(host:port), to serve the contents of the https://github.com/OPENi-ict/openi-js-lib/tree/master/permissions_visualization folder on an HTTP GET http://host:port/permissions_visualization request.
+This host:port will be used at step 3.
+	2) include the https://github.com/OPENi-ict/openi-js-lib/blob/master/openi-js-lib/openi_js_lib.js script to your web application .
+	3) When a user has successfully logged in using the redirectToOPENiAuthorization() method, The user can be redirected to the Permission Visualization page by executing the method: redirectToOPENiPermissions (host, home);

 ## Demo application